Self-Solemnization in Colorado – A Step-by-Step Guide

 This Colorado tradition runs deep, just like the roots of those majestic mountain trees.
 Self-solemnization in Colorado goes back to the 1800s.
 It was built into the state’s DNA from the start, rooted in the same independent spirit that drew people out here in the first place.
 Getting married on your own terms, in these mountains, without anyone else telling you how to do it?
 That’s pretty on brand for Colorado!
 It’s one of the things I love most about this state!

 The option to marry yourselves in Colorado is available year-round, regardless of the season.
-This means that you can get married any time of the year, whether it’s spring, summer, fall, or a winter elopement.
+This means that you can get married any time of the year, whether it’s spring, summer, fall elopement, or a winter elopement.
 The flexibility of this allows you to plan your wedding according to your, schedules, and the different seasons.
 This is especially great for self marrying elopements because of the last min and spontaneous nature of them, which is something I especially enjoy and specialize in!

 You know what’s absolutely killer?
 Ditching the whole courthouse or church vibe for your big day.
 With self-solemnization, you’re free to choose the best Colorado elopement spot.
 I’m talking about endless possibilities, my friends.
 Think of a hiking elopement with jaw-dropping mountain vistas, serene alpine lakes, or cozy mountain towns like Breckenridge with tons of character.
 The choice is yours, and the options are off the charts!